What is the executive order or “travel ban”?

 Timeline of Executive Orders and Court Rulings

 January 27th: The president releases the first executive order, effective immediately.
+Full text of Protecting the Nation from Foreign Terrorist Entry in the United States can be found here.

-February 3rd: U.S. district court judge blocks the ban nationwide.
+February 3rd: U.S. District Court judge blocks the ban nationwide.

 February 9th: Ninth Circuit Court of Appeals rules against re-instating the executive order’s travel ban.
 The White House chooses not to appeal the ruling.

-March 15th: U.S. district court judge in Hawaii blocks revised executive order.
+March 15th: U.S. District Court judge in Hawaii blocks revised executive order.

 March 29th: Federal judge in Hawaii grants the state’s request for a longer halt of the revised executive order.